 US citizens and green card holders who qualify can generally continue contributing to IRA accounts, subject to limits and deduction conditions which can be seen on the IRS website: https://www.irs.gov/retirement-plans/ira-deduction-limits

 Unfortunately, 401k plans are set up by employers, and unless your employer agrees to set up a US payroll and run a 401k plan for you back in the US, this generally is not an option for expats.
+If your employer is motivated, we can help set up 401k plans for employers of Americans overseas.

 There are other tax-deferred plans which may be worth considering depending on details of your situation.